Bati (bread): Daal-Baati Thali

 Rajasthani thali is incomplete without baati.
-Baati is also served with besan gatte, boondi rayta.
-Garlic chutney, paapad, kadhi and mango pickle.
+Baati is also served with besan gatte, boondi raita.
+Garlic chutney, papad, kadhi and mango pickle.

 In Madhya Pradesh, Daal-Baati is served with other dishes as well, for example, Baingan ka Bharta (Aubergine cooked on direct flames and mashed with raw spices) or fried potatoes.
-Kadhi (cooked with Besan (gram flour) and butter milk) is also eaten with Daal-Baati as it adds the liquid element and maintains the water content in the whole combination.
+Kadhi (cooked with Besan (gram flour) and butter milk) is also eaten with Daal-Baati as it adds a liquid element and maintains the water content in the whole combination.

 Gatte ki Sabzi, made up of Besan (gram flour) and spices, is also eaten in western Madhya Pradesh and Rajasthan.
-It is little bit spicier, adding the spicy element to the whole thali.
+It is a little bit spicier, adding a spicy element to the whole thali.

-Mango Pickle and Green Chutney (made with coriander, lemon, tomatoes, rock salt, cumin seeds and sea salt) are integral part of the thali.
+Mango Pickle and Green Chutney (made with coriander, lemon, tomatoes, rock salt, cumin seeds and sea salt) are integral parts of the thali.
 In western Madhya Pradesh towards Malwa, sweet rice is also cooked and served in the Thali.
 The rice is cooked with saffron, sugar and cloves.